 War kills love, not just between a man and a man, not just between a Croat and a Serb or a Muslim.
 War kills love, that warm, intimate love between a man and a woman, right there in their bed.

 So, women, love thy man, and keep him at home.
 And, men, love thy neighbour and respect his love of his country and land.
 And all of us, let’s love our country by turning to our garden, tending it with care, making it flourish and prosper.

 And the dead, those killed in the past wars, do we forget them?
 No. We look at them with love, at all of them and their killers lying now beside them.
 And we say: “We are all the same, there is no Other, we are all One.”
 And we put down the gun we pointed at our enemies, from our need to avenge those killed before, because we suddenly realise that, in pulling the trigger, we kill ourselves.

 So, if this writer is allowed to changed the ending of this drama, as writers sometimes are, then the hero in our drama is the one who has this sudden insight and slowly, as if in a dream, gently lays his gun on the ground, turns around and walks slowly off the stage.
 The curtain comes down, the moment of suspended silence follows.
 The audience raptures in thunderous applause.
-The hero hugs his wife and children backstage, decides to leave his acting career and head home with them to feed the animals and water their garden.
+The hero hugs his wife and children backstage, decides to leave his acting career and together with them heads home to feed the animals and water their garden.

 2.12.2017.
 Zagreb, Croatia